MRCWirtz/astrotools/README.md

 ## General description

-The astrotools are a lightweight library for astroparticle physics using
+The astrotools are a lightweight python library for physics of Ultra-high energy cosmic rays using the dependencies:

 * [numpy](https://github.com/numpy/numpy),
 * [matplotlib](https://github.com/matplotlib/matplotlib),
 * [scipy](https://github.com/scipy/scipy) and
 * [healpy](https://github.com/healpy/healpy).

-Functionality for the following topics is implemented:
+We support functionalities for the following field:

 * Coordinate transformations
 * Cosmic Ray Observables
-* Auger related tools
 * Galactic magnetic field lensing
 * Setup simulations of arrival scenarios
+* Tools for the Pierre Auger Observatory

 It is compatible with python2.6+ and python3.